 - the Earth's surface gravity strength prevents the atmosphere from rapidly losing water to space

-- the Earth's just-right ozone layer filters out ultraviolet radiation and helps mitigate temperature swings
+- the Earth's just-right ozone layer filters out ultraviolet radiation and mitigates temperature swings

 - the Earth's spin rate on its axis provides for a range of day and nighttime temperatures to allow life to thrive